Simplicity S65 Cordless Multi-Use Review

 How noisy is the Simplicity S65S Cordless Multi-Surface?

-I used a sound meter to check the Simplicity S65 noise levels, and here are the results.
+I used a sound meter to measure the noise levels of the Simplicity S65, and here are the results.

 It exceeded 70 decibels in both power settings, so it isn’t exactly quiet, but most stick vacuums will have this same issue.